Beeotics/Health-Data-Pilot/Outputs/Field-Report-Outline.md

 # Field Report Outline

-## Lightweight clinical data capture pilot in Kinshasa to identify missing populations in global health datasets
+## Reducing Clinical Data Invisibility for AI and Biosurveillance: A Lightweight Data Capture Pilot in Kinshasa

 Author